 Skoda would focus on the space and practicality of the compact EV to make it more desirable than the ID.3 and the Cupra Born.
 Oliver Stefani, Head of Design, Skoda, told Autocar that luggage space will continue being a priority while designing its future electric cars.
 “People love it (spaciousness), and it’s not something we want to give up,” the designer said.

-Skoda usually tries to squeeze out the maximum space and ends up having spacious sister models to VW cars.
+Skoda usually squeezes out the maximum space and ends up with spacious sister models to VW cars.
 The Enyaq iV is the latest proof of that.
 At 2,765 mm (Sportline: 2,767 mm), it has nearly the same wheelbase as Volkswagen ID.4 (2,771 mm), but it offers 585 litres of boot space.
-That’s 42 litres more than the boot space of the Volkswagen model (543 litres).
+That’s 42 litres more than the Volkswagen model (543 litres).
 The new generation Fabia from the combustion engine family is another example.

 Compact EV is not the Skoda Elroq

 Volkswagen and Skoda are christening new names for MEB platform-based EVs.
 The companies don’t want these to be incorrectly perceived as conversions of existing products, as they are developed from scratch.
 New names allow marketing them as revolutionary products, with the possibility of creating a future brand icon.
 The company is yet to decide the name for the smaller EV it plans to launch after the Enyaq iV Coupe, Schafer has confirmed.

 Skoda trademarked a new name – Skoda Elroq – earlier this year.
 Autocar asked Schafer if the company plans to name the upcoming compact EV Skoda Elroq.
 In response, Schafer said that he’s “not convinced.”
 He continued that the company is unlikely to decide its name for 12 more months, as it is the last step of releasing a new product in the market.